ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/how-to-1.md

 ![Azure#left](figures/04.png)

-This setting corresponds to the **-p** flag we used in part 2 of this learning path series.
-Specifically, the port configuration enables us to create the port mapping, which will map port 8080 of the container instance to the corresponding point inside the running container.
+This setting enables us to create the port mapping, which will map port 8080 of the container instance to the corresponding point inside the running container.

 {{% notice Note %}}Here, we use the 8080 port because the sample ASP.NET application listens on this port by default. {{% /notice %}}